kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Relations and Functions.md

 #### Kinds of relations
 A relation R on set A is called
 - reflexive if for all a in A, aRa (true for itself)
-- symmetric if for all a,b in A, aRb implies bRa
+- symmetric if for all a,b in A, aRb implies bRa (`=`)
-- antisymmetric if for all a,b in A, aRb and bRa implies a = b (not symmetric unless equal)
+- antisymmetric if for all a,b in A, aRb and bRa implies a = b (not symmetric unless equal, ≤)
 - transitive if for all a,b,c in A, aRb and bRc implies aRc
 - **Equivalence relations**.
 A relation that is reflexive, symmetric and transitive.